PC-DOS/Appx-Reassembly/README.md

 ## Components

-`UnpackAll.bat` unpacks all the Appx files extracted from a AppxBundle.<br>
+`UnpackAll.bat` unpacks all the Appx files extracted from a AppxBundle.
+It requires `7z.exe` to work.<br>
 `RemoveStoreRelatedFiles.bat` removes Microsoft Store related files.
 This file must be copied to the output directory of `UnpackAll.bat`<br>
 `PackAll.bat` packes all modified files in to separated Appx files.